AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: <index>
 .. index:: <specialized_index>

-Sometimes the type of the project attribute or its default value, depends on what the attribute applies to.
-The project file support this in the form of indexed project attributes.
+Sometimes either the type of the project attribute or its default value depends on what the attribute applies to.
+The project file supports this in the form of indexed project attributes.
 This, for example, is used to specify the name of the executable generated when compiling each of the main files in the project (e.g., the executable for :file:`gps.adb` is :file:`gps.exe` and the one for :file:`main.c` is :file:`myapp.exe`).

 You can also declare such attributes in XML files.
 In such cases, the :file:`<project_attribute>` tag should have one :file:`<index>` child, and